Good public policy and good policy-making require excellent research.

 The PhD will advance your knowledge of the literatures and approaches of policy analysis, the effects of markets and incentives in policy contexts and the research methods used to examine the origins and consequences of certain policies.
 It then enables you to apply that knowledge; first to frame a research question within a particular policy field, and then to address that question systematically through a faculty-supervised thesis.
 Our faculty have supervisory expertise across a wide range of policy fields—including sustainable energy production, the roles and regulation of the nonprofit sector, the reform of health care, Aboriginal self-government, international policy coordination, or public sector management and ethics.

-The PhD Public Policy comprises four single-semester required courses, two electives, a comprehensive exam, a research seminar and a thesis.
+The PhD Public Policy comprises four single-semester required courses, three electives, a comprehensive exam, a research seminar and a thesis.
 It can be completed within five years of full-time study.

 Please see the Graduate Calendar for detailed information on the degree structure.

 Please see the Graduate Calendar for admission requirements.